HL7/fhircast-docs/input/pagecontent/3-6-3-diagnosticreport-update.md

 ##### DiagnosticReport-update Request Example

 The following example shows adding an imaging study to the existing diagnostic report context and a new observation.
-The `context` holds the `id` and `versionId` of the diagnostic report as required in all  `DiagnosticReport-update` events.
-The `Bundle` holds the addition (POST) of an imaging study and adds (POST) an observation derived from this study.
+The `context.versionId` matches the `context.versionId` provided by the Hub in the most recent `DiagnosticReport-open` or `DiagnosticsReport-update` event.
+The `report` key in the `context` array holds the `id` of the diagnostic report and is required in all `DiagnosticReport-update` events.
+The `Bundle`in the `updates` key holds the addition (POST) of an imaging study and adds (POST) an observation derived from this study.

 ```json
 {